 Okay, we exaggerate.
 Somewhat.
 But that’s the frustrating thing about Callister: it’s such a cool concept, in such a cool space, that you’re angry when the beers don’t hit the mark – which is often – because everything else is so appealing.

 The facts: Callister is a tasting room that plays host to multiple brewing outfits (four at the moment), with several beers from each available for your drinking pleasure, all rotating over fairly quickly.

 It’s where local beer nerds can test their ability to brew, and hence when we went some beers were panned, and some wowed, and others got little more than an unimpressed lip-curl.
-Superflux Brewing (formerly Machine) started here, and now Boombox Brewing occupies the title of best beer at Callister, but others have come and gone and already been forgotten.
+Superflux Brewing (formerly Machine) and Boombox Brewing got their start at Callister, but others have come and gone and already been forgotten.
 Callister is the closest thing to the Fringe Festival, where you go in not knowing whether you’ll leave happy, content, or shaking your head.